SyedZeenath/Robotics_Automation_EE656/README.md

           - grasping/IK utilities and end-effector control
           - sample configuration files (YAML/JSON) with fixed poses used for testing
           - launch files and README describing how to run the demo
+      - robot_launch/
+        - Description: Launch file to run the code.
+        - Purpose: Can be used to run along with any additional arguments passed through command line.
     - scripts: helper scripts for build, test and demos
     - docs/ (optional): design notes, diagrams, experiment logs